 There are some limitations as many are still unable to utilize advanced caching systems like Varnish.
 If you google “WooCommerce Varnish” you will come up with many threads and discussions about making WooCommerce and Varnish compatible.
 Some may have the answer, but the setup is so confusing that it frustrates WooCommerce store owners who are not tech-savvy.

-At Cloudways, we are always looking for ways to improve performance of our servers and work on the suggestions provided to us by our clients, developers, agencies, and the community.
-Keeping up with the our long standing practice, we have worked out a fitting solution that harnesses and augments WooCommerce + Varnish compatibility.
+At Cloudways, we are always looking for ways to improve the performance of our managed WooCommerce hosting and work on the suggestions provided to us by our clients, developers, agencies, and the community.
+Keeping up with our long-standing practice, we have worked out a fitting solution that harnesses and augments WooCommerce + Varnish compatibility.

-Here are the load tests results comparing the performance of WooCommerce without Varnish and WooCommerce with Varnish.
+Here are the load test results comparing the performance of WooCommerce without Varnish and WooCommerce with Varnish.

 Without Varnish, the average response time is a whopping 1779 ms.

 With Varnish, the response time is a steady 6 ms.